-The Act no. 305-2002 of March 4th, 2002, brought about changes regarding the custody of minor children upon divorce.
+The Act no. 305-2002 of March $4^{th}$ , 2002, brought about changes regarding the custody of minor children upon divorce.
 Thus, separation of the parents has no influence on the rules of devolution of the exercise of the parental authority [50].
 A judge in charge of family causes (juge aux affaires familiales) shall settle issues watching in particular over the safeguarding of the welfare of minor children [51].
 The residence of a child may be fixed alternately at the domicile of each of the parents or at the domicile of one of them.
-On request of one of the parents or in case of disagreement between them about the mode of residence of the child, the judge may order provisionally an alternate residence of which he shall determine the duration.
-On the expiry of it, the judge shall rule finally on the residence of the child alternately at the domicile of each of the parents or at the domicile of one of them [52].
+On request of one of the child, the judge may order provisionally an alternate residence of which he shall determine the duration.
+On the expiry of it, the judge shall rule finally on the residence of them [52].
 It is noteworthy, that the French legislation is much more flexible and adaptable to the needs and welfare of the children, that the Italian one.